-Under the 2006 Plan, the Company paid cash bonuses to Company employees totaling \$788,788 and issued an aggregate of 48,520 shares of stock with a grant date fair market value of \$389,151; of these amounts, payments totaling \$399,363, an aggregate of 23,897 shares with a grant date fair market value of \$191,651 were paid and delivered to executive officers.
-For fiscal 2007, the Compensation Committee has not yet adopted an incentive compensation plan for executive officers.
-The Compensation Committee will evaluate the results of the 2006 Plan and consider all other relevant information, including proposals from management, before adopting an incentive plan for 2007.
+Under the 2007 Plan, the Company paid cash bonuses to Company employees totaling \$905,855 and issued an aggregate of 37,202 shares of stock with a grant date fair market value of \$607,880; of these amounts, payments totaling \$420,931 and an aggregate of 20,055 shares with a grant date fair market value of \$327,699 were paid and delivered to executive officers.
+For fiscal 2008, the Compensation Committee has adopted an incentive compensation plan for executive officers similar to the 2007 Plan.

 Equity Incentives.
 The Compensation Committee uses the award of stock options to executive officers to retain them and provide a long-term incentive to increase shareholder value.
 The Compensation Committee's policy is that these equity incentives should be a significant portion of an executive's potential compensation because increasing shareholder value is management's primary objective.
-In 2006, the Compensation Committee recommended that stock options be awarded to all of the Company's executive officers.
-This decision was made, in part, because many of our executives already hold in-the-money options that are fully vested and the Compensation Committee believes that this provides only limited incentive for our executives to remain with us.
-The Committee's policy is to fix the exercise price of the options at the fair market value of the underlying shares on the date of grant.
+In 2007, the Compensation Committee concluded not to award any stock options to the Company's executive officers.
+This decision was made, in part, because the 2007 Plan was considered to accomplish the goal of providing incentive to the Company's executive officers to remain with the Company and to motivate them to achieve our annual goals and increase shareholder value.

+If and when stock options are awarded by the Compensation Committee, the Committee's policy is to fix the exercise price of the options at the fair market value of the underlying shares on the date of grant.
 Therefore, such options only provide compensation if the price of the underlying shares increases.
-Stock options were issued by the Compensation Committee under the Company's 1997 Stock Incentive Plan and the Company's 2006 Equity Incentive Plan.
+During 2007, stock options were issued to non-officers by the Compensation Committee under the Company's 2006 Equity Incentive Plan.
+There remain 1,558,480 shares available for grant under the 2006 Equity Incentive Plan.
+No shares are available for grant under the 1993 Stock Option Plan or the 1997 Stock Incentive Plan.
 The Committee does not have a policy of timing option grants in coordination with the release of material non-public information.
 The Committee generally considers equity incentive grants on an annual basis and at varying times throughout the year, generally based upon recommendations from the Board of Directors that additional equity incentives are appropriate.
+During 2008, the Compensation Committee will evaluate whether new stock option awards for executive officers would be appropriate.